eProsima/Fast-DDS-docs/docs/fastdds/dynamic_types/concepts.rst

 Overview of Dynamic Types
 =========================

+This section describes the classes related to dynamic types, and that are used through the rest of the documentation.
+At the bottom of the section you can also find a short example using the functionality.

 Involved classes
 ----------------

+The following class diagram describes the relationship among the classes related to dynamic types.
-This section describes the classes related to dynamic types, and that are used through the rest of the documentation.
+Please, refer to the description of each class to find its purpose and the nature of the relationship with the rest of the classes.

 .. figure:: /01-figures/dynamic_types_class_diagram.svg
     :align: center

     Dynamic types class diagram

+* :ref:`dynamictypes_overview_dynamictype`
+* :ref:`dynamictypes_overview_dynamictypebuilderfactory`
+* :ref:`dynamictypes_overview_dynamictypebuilder`
+* :ref:`dynamictypes_overview_typedescriptor`
+* :ref:`dynamictypes_overview_dynamictypemember`
+* :ref:`dynamictypes_overview_memberdescriptor`
+* :ref:`dynamictypes_overview_dynamicdata`
+* :ref:`dynamictypes_overview_dynamicdatafactory`
+* :ref:`dynamictypes_overview_dynamicpubsubtype`

 .. _dynamictypes_overview_dynamictype: